Arctic policy of the European Union: The EU Arctic Policy

 The European Union have since 2008 established and worked on policies and strategies for the Arctic region.
-These policies are meant to encompass a wide range of areas as well as meeting the increased geopolitical and economic relevance of the region.
+These policies are meant to encompass a wide range of areas as well as meet the increased geopolitical and economic relevance of the region.
 The Arctic region is expected to hold vast economic recourses and will be a region with increased political importance in the coming years.
-The EU has one of the largest markets in the world and is close to the Arctic, with three member states (Denmark, Finland, and Sweden) being Arctic states and one of them (Denmark) being an arctic coastal state.
+The EU has one of the largest markets in the world and is close to the Arctic, with three member states (Denmark, Finland, and Sweden) being Arctic states and one of them (Denmark) being an Arctic coastal state.
 As a geopolitical and economic force, the EU reclassifies the region's strategic importance, as well as the need of having a coordinated arctic policy for the entire European Union.
 The European Union needs to have a strategy for the Arctic since the region is becoming more accessible due to melting ice caps that will enable more trade and shorter trade routes from the Pacific region to the Atlantic region.
 To remain relevant in new political, security, and economic domains, the EU must follow the rising interest from other parties in the area.
-The arctic policies of the European Union are the policies and strategies of the European union regarding the arctic region.
-Three policies have been established by the European union, the first one in 2008 called "European Parliament Resolution of 9 October on Arctic governance", the last Arctic strategy document published by the EU was done in October 2021, this communication is called "A stronger EU engagement for a peaceful, sustainable and prosperous Arctic".
+The Arctic policies of the European Union are the policies and strategies of the European Union regarding the Arctic region.
+Three policies have been established by the European Union, the first one was in 2008 called "European Parliament Resolution of 9 October on Arctic governance", the last Arctic strategy document published by the EU was done in October 2021, this communication is called "A stronger EU engagement for a peaceful, sustainable and prosperous Arctic".

-The European Union has since 2016 three main goals with its arctic policies:
+The European Union has three main goals since 2016 with its arctic policies: